Online Couples Therapy Platforms

 - Lasting Couples Therapy App:

-If you’re unsure where to start, try a low-cost app for 2–4 weeks to build momentum.
-If problems persist or safety concerns arise, schedule an appointment with a licensed couples therapist.
+If you’re not sure where to begin, use a low-cost app for 2–4 weeks to build momentum.
+If challenges continue or you have safety concerns, schedule a session with a licensed couples therapist.

-If you found this guide helpful, consider sharing it with a partner or bookmarking the resources above.
-For personalized recommendations based on budget and relationship goals, ask me for a tailored app shortlist.
+If this guide was helpful, share it with your partner or bookmark the resources above.
+If you want app recommendations based on your budget and relationship goals, ask me for a tailored list of apps.

 About The Author: Jaye-Kelly Johnston